Atlassian Guidelines for Law Enforcement Requests

 Username, email address, URL (for board(s))

 U.S. law authorizes Atlassian to respond to requests for Customer Information from foreign law enforcement agencies that are issued via a U.S. court either by way of a Mutual Legal Assistance Treaty (MLAT) request or letter rogatory.
-It is our policy to respond to such U.S. court-ordered requests when properly served.
+It is our policy to respond to such U.S. court-ordered requests only when they are properly served, appropriately scoped, within the power of the requesting authority or agency, and in accordance with applicable legal process.
 Atlassian will evaluate emergency requests from foreign law enforcement on a case-by-case basis, consistent with U.S. law and the laws of other countries, if applicable.
 Emergency requests may be submitted directly to Atlassian via the procedure described below.

 Atlassian evaluates emergency requests on a case-by-case basis.
 If you provide information that gives us a good faith belief that there is an emergency involving imminent danger of death or serious physical injury to any person, we may provide information necessary to prevent that harm if we are in a position to do so, consistent with applicable law.